Elk Lakes cabin: Parks Information

 Elk Lakes Provincial Park is a BC park.
 Access from the Alberta side is through Peter Lougheed Provincial Park.
 Parks have rules about dogs, fishing, bicycles and other things.
 Dogs are not allowed on ski trails, nor inside the cabin.
 Bikes are allowed on the trail to Elk Pass (in Peter Lougheed Park) and along the power line to the cabin, but not elsewhere in Elk Lakes Park.

-Campgrounds are available in both parks, including one a kilometre from the cabin.
+Campgrounds are available in both parks, including one a kilometer from the cabin.